 F1 TV Pro is available in 188 countries – but not the UK due to Sky's deal to show live races.
 So if you're from abroad and trying to watch your F1 TV Pro pass while in the UK, you'll need to use a VPN to access the live stream without being blocked.
 We recommend ExpressVPN.
 It comes with a risk-free 30-day money-back guarantee.
 If you don't like the service, all you need to do is cancel and you'll get you money back.

 F1 TV Pro is available through the F1 TV website, iOS/Android apps, Roku TV and other mobile devices.
-Later in the year, it will be upgraded with cast support for both Google Chromecast and Apple AirPlay 2.
+The F1 app is now available on Apple TV, too.
 F1 also plans to up the streaming quality to 1080p at 50fps.
 What's not to love?

 Watch an F1 live stream anywhere in the world using a VPN